Web3bazaar/testnet-contracts/README.md

 ## startTrade

+Go to the [Bazaar smart contract](https://mumbai.polygonscan.com/address/0x3ca48686212af897019a8e89140e64e8f2cc2f30) and on the `write` tab execute the following methods to complete a full P2P trade

-Start trade method needs to be called by the creator he sends the tokens we want to trade from their side it could be a list of assets of any type of asset's ERC20 ERC721 and ERC1155, and also send the list of asset's they want to get from the executer side also in a form of a list of tokens in any type.
+Start trade method needs to be called by the creator he sends the tokens we want to trade from his side it could be a list of assets of any type of asset's ERC20 ERC721 and ERC1155.
+Also send the list of asset's they want to get from the executer side also in a form of a list of tokens in any type.

 Smart contract stores the information about that trade as the following picture describes